Types Of Roses Hero Banner

 A miniature 'Pomponella' floribunda rose.

-Ramblers have long, pliable canes and bear large trusses of small flowers.
-They produce several of these strong and flexible stems from their base each year, which you can tie into place scramble up a trellis, pergola or wall.
-They're covered with a stunning display of petite flowers when they bloom in spring.
+Ramblers are covered with a stunning display of petite flowers when they bloom in spring.
+They're vigorous growers, with long, pliable canes that bear large tumbling trusses of smallish flowers.
+They produce several of these strong, flexible stems from their base each year, which you can tie into place to scramble up a trellis, pergola or wall.
+Alternatively, they're well-suited to an informal garden where they can sprawl on neighbouring shrubs or trees; they can spread out to 4-6m.

 The canes of ramblers only flower once.
 Each year, they need to be pruned right back to the ground straight after flowering, so new flowering stems can grow up again next season.
-Because ramblers need to be re-trained every year, if you prefer the formal look they demand a bit more work than most rose types.
-Pro Tip: You don't need to train them if you plant them informally amongst shrubs, that can help to hold them up in a big flowery mass.
+Because ramblers need to be re-trained every year, if you prefer the formal look they demand a bit more work than most rose types, but you don't need to train them if you plant them amongst shrubs that can hold them up in a big flowery mass.

 A rambling rose.